Don't Come Knocking

-Don't Come Knocking is a 2005 American Western film directed by German director Wim Wenders and written by Wenders and actor/playwright Sam Shepard.
-The two had previously collaborated on the film Paris, Texas (1984).
-It was entered into the 2005 Cannes Film Festival.
+Don't Come Knocking is a 2005 American western film directed by Wim Wenders, and written by Wenders and Sam Shepard.
+They had previously collaborated on the film Paris, Texas (1984).
+It was submitted at the 2005 Cannes Film Festival.

 Plot

-Shepard stars as Howard Spence, an aging, hard-living Western movie star, who, disgusted with his life & washed up, flees by horse from the set of his latest western filming in the desert outside Moab, Utah.
-He hits the road looking for refuge in his past, traveling to his hometown of Elko, Nevada to visit his mother, who he hasn't seen in 30 years.
-And, eventually, to Butte, Montana, looking for a woman (Jessica Lange) he left behind twenty years before when he was filming a movie there.
+Shepard stars as Howard Spence, an aging, hard-living western actor, who flees by horse from the set of his latest western filming in the desert outside Moab, Utah.
+He hits the road looking for refuge in his past, traveling to his hometown of Elko, Nevada, to visit his mother, whom he never saw in thirty years.
+At Butte, Montana, he reunites with a woman (Jessica Lange) whom he left behind after twenty years before when he was filming a movie there.
 Also converging on Butte is a young woman named Sky (Sarah Polley), returning her late mother's ashes to her hometown and conducting a search of her own.
 Spence is doggedly pursued by Mr. Sutter (Tim Roth), a humorless representative of the company insuring Spence's latest film, whose mission is to return Spence to the set to finish filming the movie.